Brexit: What's happened and what's next? | The China Post

 British Prime Minister Boris Johnson’s attempt to call a snap election failed to garner the support of two-thirds of lawmakers in the House of Commons on Wednesday — leaving the Brexit process in limbo.

-It was his third defeat in Parliament in just two days — coming right after opposition MPs and rebels in Johnson’s Conservatives approved a bill that could force Johnson to ask the European Union for another Brexit delay, a step he has repeatedly said he would not take.
+It was his third defeat in the lower house of Parliament in just two days — coming right after opposition MPs and rebels in Johnson’s Conservatives approved a bill that could force Johnson to ask the European Union for another Brexit delay, a step he has repeatedly said he would not take.

 With Johnson losing his majority after expelling rebel Tory MPs and with time running out until the UK is due to leave the EU on October 31, here’s a look at what to look out for over the next few days: